mrdbourke/tensorflow-deep-learning/README.md

   * [Attention mechanisms](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/).
 These are a foundational component of the transformer architecture and also often add improvments to deep NLP models.
   * [Transformer architectures](http://jalammar.github.io/illustrated-transformer/).
 This model architecture has recently taken the NLP world by storm, achieving state of the art on many benchmarks.
 However, it does take a little more processing to get off the ground, the [HuggingFace Models (formerly HuggingFace Transformers) library](https://huggingface.co/models/) is probably your best quick start.

+---

+### 🛠 09 Milestone Project 2: SkimLit 📄🔥 Exercises

+1. Train `model_5` on all of the data in the training dataset for as many epochs until it stops improving.
+Since this might take a while, you might want to use:
+  * [`tf.keras.callbacks.ModelCheckpoint`](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint) to save the model's best weights only.
+  * [`tf.keras.callbacks.EarlyStopping`](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/EarlyStopping) to stop the model from training once the validation loss has stopped improving for ~3 epochs.
+2. Checkout the [Keras guide on using pretrained GloVe embeddings](https://keras.io/examples/nlp/pretrained_word_embeddings/).
+Can you get this working with one of our models?
+  * Hint: You'll want to incorporate it with a custom token [Embedding](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Embedding) layer.
+  * It's up to you whether or not you fine-tune the GloVe embeddings or leave them frozen.
+3. Try replacing the TensorFlow Hub Universal Sentence Encoder pretrained  embedding for the [TensorFlow Hub BERT PubMed expert](https://tfhub.dev/google/experts/bert/pubmed/2) (a language model pretrained on PubMed texts) pretrained embedding.
+Does this effect results?
+  * Note: Using the BERT PubMed expert pretrained embedding requires an extra preprocessing step for sequences (as detailed in the [TensorFlow Hub guide](https://tfhub.dev/google/experts/bert/pubmed/2)).
+  * Does the BERT model beat the results mentioned in this paper? https://arxiv.org/pdf/1710.06071.pdf
+4. What happens if you were to merge our `line_number` and `total_lines` features for each sequence?
+For example, created a `X_of_Y` feature instead?
+Does this effect model performance?
+  * Another example: `line_number=1` and `total_lines=11` turns into `line_of_X=1_of_11`.
+5. Write a function (or series of functions) to take a sample abstract string, preprocess it (in the same way our model has been trained), make a prediction on each sequence in the abstract and return the abstract in the format:
+  * `PREDICTED_LABEL`: `SEQUENCE`
+  * `PREDICTED_LABEL`: `SEQUENCE`
+  * `PREDICTED_LABEL`: `SEQUENCE`
+  * `PREDICTED_LABEL`: `SEQUENCE`
+  * ...
+    * You can find your own unstrcutured RCT abstract from PubMed or try this one from: [*Baclofen promotes alcohol abstinence in alcohol dependent cirrhotic patients with hepatitis C virus (HCV) infection*](https://pubmed.ncbi.nlm.nih.gov/22244707/).

+### 📖 09 Milestone Project 2: SkimLit 📄🔥 Extra-curriculum

+* For more on working with text/spaCy, see [spaCy's advanced NLP course](https://course.spacy.io/en/).
+If you're going to be working on production-level NLP problems, you'll probably end up using spaCy.
+* For another look at how to approach a text classification problem like the one we've just gone through, I'd suggest going through [Google's Machine Learning Course for text classification](https://developers.google.com/machine-learning/guides/text-classification).
+* Since our dataset has imbalanced classes (as with many real-world datasets), so it might be worth looking into the [TensorFlow guide for different methods to training a model with imbalanced classes](https://www.tensorflow.org/tutorials/structured_data/imbalanced_data).

 ## What this course is missing

 Deep learning is a broad topic.
 So this course doesn't cover it all.